Engulfing Candlestick Pattern: Formation

 Key Takeaways

-• The engulfing pattern signals a strong trend reversal when the second candle’s body fully encloses the first.
+• Engulfing candlestick patterns identify potential trend reversals when a larger second candle’s body fully encloses the first.

 Frequently Asked Questions